bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge_md.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+There is a many-to-many relationship between the Employee and the Territory table with the EmployeeTerritory table as the go-between table.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+Approprite situation for document DB is in a startup where you dont know which data you will want to retain and which you will end up not using.
+   Making a relational database will just end up causing you to keep updating the table - which will cause delays at best and errors in the table at worst.

+An inappropriate situation is hospital records.
+Here we want the ACID guarantees of a relational database.
+These guarantees have been worked over since the 1970s, and are pretty solid.
+They ensure that multiple points of failure have to occur for you to lose data.
+ACID stands for Atomicity, Consistency, Isolation, and Durability.

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

+NewSQL wants to create a system that will give you ACID guarantees of a relational database plus the flexibility of a document database.
+These databases are split into various nodes that don't share any information.
+Since they're designed from scratch to be distributed, they provide good read/write throughput.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well